-Rectovaginal Fistula Repair in Buffalo, NY
+Rectovaginal Fistula Repair in Northern New Jersey

 A rectovaginal fistula is an abnormal connection between the lower portion of your large intestine — your rectum — and your vagina.
 Bowel contents can leak through the fistula, allowing gas or stool to pass through your vagina.

-How a Rectovaginal Fistula Forms
+How Does a Rectovaginal Fistula Form?

 - Injuries during childbirth.
 Delivery-related injuries are the most common cause of rectovaginal fistulas.
 This includes tears in the perineum that extend to the bowel, or an infection of an episiotomy — a surgical incision to enlarge the perineum during vaginal delivery.
 These may happen following a long, difficult, or obstructed labor.
 These types of fistulas may also involve injury to your anal sphincter, the rings of muscle at the end of the rectum that help you hold in stool.